The Web address of this

 article doesn't promote a particular spiritual belief or

 religion.
 It aims to raise your awareness of the impact of

 your religious and spiritual beliefs - specially if you're nurturing minor kids.

 beliefs, and faith

 Criteria for judging whether someone's beliefs are toxic or nourishing

 Options if you feel your

-and/or someone else's beliefs and church are too toxic.
+and/or someone else's beliefs and worship are too toxic.